DigitalWriting/dig6836/syllabus.md

 ## Course Description

 Texts & Technology work is situated on an understanding of "new" media mechanisms, which includes the underlying layer of code.
 Throughout the core Texts & Technology courses, we work to bridge the gaps of text, technology, and theory.
 In *Humanistic Data Analysis*, we will put this understanding into practice, building towards confidence and flexibility in using procedural tools and digital methods in humanities research.
-While there are many languages potential relevant to T&T and the digital humanities broadly, this course focuses on Python, which is currently one of the top choices for data analysis thanks to its tools (including Jupyter Notebooks, which we will employ) and flexibility.
+While there are many languages potential relevant to T&T and the digital humanities broadly, this course focuses on Python, which is currently one of the top choices for data analysis thanks to its tools (including Jupyter Notebooks, which we will employ), robust libraries (allowing specialized functionality for dealing with common tasks in data analysis), and flexibility.

 The main practical objective of this course is to provide you with the necessary skills to utilize Python and associated tools for conducting research in the humanities.
 By the end of the course, you will be equipped with the knowledge and practical experience to analyze and interpret data within a humanistic context.

 With this goal in mind, the bulk of the course will be spent experimenting.
 While at first it may seem there is minimal "writing" in this course, Annette Vee's framework reminds us that code itself fits in the rubric of literacy, and through reading and writing code (and using it as a lens for seeing other "texts") we will build that procedural literacy.
 This may mean stepping out of our comfort zones.
-As we learn to build interactive programs and web pages in Python, we will remix content, make use of AI tools and other assistive software, experiment with strategies, fail often, revise our approach, spend significant amounts of time searching and researching, perservere, and ultimately create projects that are useful to our goals.
+As we learn to build interactive programs and web pages in Python, we will remix content, make use of AI tools and other assistive software, experiment with different strategies, fail often, revise our approach, spend significant amounts of time searching and researching, perservere, and ultimately create projects that are useful to our goals.
 This is what it means to be digitally literate scholars operating in an ever-evolving technological landscape.

-At the end of the course, we will put this knowledge into use through a larger project, building upon the exercises towards a potential future research application in an area of interest.
+At the end of the course, we will put this knowledge to use through developing and presenting a larger project, building upon the exercises towards a potential future research application in an area of interest.

-## Course Structure
+## Course Structure and Minor Assignments

 Each week, plan on following instructions in the Webcourses module regarding readings and online exercises to accompany the in-class discussion.
 Each module will be divided into three sections:

 - **Weekly Readings and Lecture.** The full schedule of required readings is listed in the syllabus.
 Additional recommended readings will be provided in each module.
 Weekly lectures for this course will be pre-recorded and available online.
-- **In-Person Activities.** This course follows the flipped classroom approach: lectures are online, and each week's in-person meeting will involve a combination of hands-on design and coding exercises, lab collaboration time, and discussions focused on understanding and applying concepts from the readings.
+- **In-Person Activities.** This course follows the flipped classroom approach: lectures are online, and each week's in-person meeting will involve a combination of hands-on design and review of coding assignments, working through smaller coding exercises, lab collaboration time, and discussions focused on understanding and applying concepts from the readings.
-- **Coding Projects and Weekly Assignments.** Weekly online assignments and more complex, multi-week projects to build your skills in programming, debugging, and applying code solutions to research and design problems.
+- **Coding Assignments.** Weekly online assignments and more complex, multi-week projects to build your skills in programming, debugging, and applying code solutions to research and design problems.

+---

+## Major Assignment

-- **Final Project.** A semester-length assignment, including a proposal, which will allow you to develop a more comprehensive project in Python related to an area of research interest.
+**Final Project.** In addition to smaller, periodic Python projects assigned throughout the semester, you will also complete a larger, more complex assignment, including a proposal, which will allow you to develop a more comprehensive research deliverable in Python related to your research interests.

 ---